 Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
 NestJS uses scalable HTTP frameworks like Express, which derive from the non-blocking features of Node.js.
 This, coupled with its out-of-the-box application architecture, allows developers to create highly scalable applications.

-Hapi was developed with scalability in mind because it was developed for enterprise application.
+Hapi was developed with scalability in mind because it was developed for enterprise applications.
 When a Hapi application is scaled, the Hapi server breaks down the business logic into microservices, which are easy for the server to manage.

-NestJS is database agnostic, and it allows you to easily integrate with any SQL database, including MySQL, Oracle, SQL Server, or Postgres, or any NoSQL database, like MongoDB, DynamoDB, etc., simply by installing the database driver in your application.
+NestJS is database agnostic, and it allows you to easily integrate with any SQL database, including MySQL, Oracle, SQL Server, Postgres, or any NoSQL database, like MongoDB, DynamoDB, etc., simply by installing the database driver in your application.

 Hapi also supports different database management systems like MariaDB, MongoDB, SQLite, PostgreSQL, and NoSQL.
 It enables database connectivity through APIs and data caching to reduce the payload.